List of Java virtual machines

 This article provides non-exhaustive lists of Java SE Java virtual machines (JVMs).
 It does not include every Java ME vendor.
-Note that Java EE runs on the standard Java SE JVM but that some vendors specialize in providing a modified JVM optimized for Java EE applications.
+Note that Jakarta EE runs on the standard Java SE JVM but that some vendors specialize in providing a modified JVM optimized for enterprise applications.
 Much Java development work takes place on Windows, Solaris, Linux, and FreeBSD, primarily with the Oracle JVMs.
 Note the further complication of different 32-bit/64-bit varieties.

-The primary reference Java VM implementation is HotSpot, produced by Oracle Corporation and many other big and medium-sized companies (e.g. IBM, Redhat, Microsoft, Azul, SAP).
+The primary Java VM reference implementation is the OpenJDK HotSpot, produced by Oracle Corporation and many other big and medium-sized companies (e.g. IBM, Redhat, Microsoft, Azul, SAP).